django-cms/django-cms/docs/how_to/placeholders.rst

 user can add text, video or any other plugin to a webpage, using the same frontend editing as the CMS pages.

-Placeholders can be viewed as containers for :class:`~cms.models.pluginmodel.CMSPlugin` instances, and can be used outside the CMS in custom applications using the :class:`~cms.models.fields.PlaceholderField`.
+Placeholders can be viewed as containers for :class:`~cms.models.CMSPlugin` instances, and can be used outside the CMS in custom applications using the :class:`~cms.models.fields.PlaceholderField`.

-By defining one (or several) :class:`~cms.models.fields.PlaceholderField` on a custom model you can take advantage of the full power of :class:`~cms.models.pluginmodel.CMSPlugin`.
+By defining one (or several) :class:`~cms.models.fields.PlaceholderField` on a custom model you can take advantage of the full power of :class:`~cms.models.CMSPlugin`.

 ***********
 Get started